Fermi National Accelerator Laboratory: 2024 Whistleblower Report

-New Management in 2025 by the Fermi Forward Discovery Group, LLC
+The shift to new management by the Fermi Forward Discovery Group, LLC, 2023-2025

 In view of the many issues facing the laboratory, in January 2023, the DOE announced a two-year process to rebid the contract for the management of the laboratory due to the performance issues.
 The DOE announcement of the competition explained: "the purpose of this contract competition is to solicit and award a new M&O contract that will result in improved contractor performance and efficiencies at FNAL.
 DOE expects that this competition will elicit new and innovative approaches for planning the Laboratory's future."
 At an informational meeting for potential bidders on March 1, 2023, the presentation slides expanded upon issues under "Major Challenges/Risks" including highlighting the concern: "The Laboratory continues to have challenges in Financial Management and Acquisition Management.
 Audits repeatedly highlight the same deficiencies and control failures year after year.
 Any corrective actions implemented have resulted in little to no progress.
 Significant procurement issues have hindered the laboratory's ability to successfully deliver efficient and effective business systems/resources to enable the Science Mission.
 Substantial concerns remain regarding the ability to expend Government funds in an effective, efficient, and compliant manner."
 The myriad issues facing a new contractor were listed in January 2024 in the news section of the journal Nature.

 On October 1, 2024, the Department of Energy awarded the contract to operate Fermi National Accelerator to the newly-formed Fermi Forward Discovery Group, LLC (FFDG).
 The FFDG represents an incremental change in management from the previous decade because the group includes the past management team for the laboratory, the FRA, that consisted of the University of Chicago and the Universities Research Association (URA).
 There are two additions: Amentum Environment & Energy, Inc., which specializes in advanced engineering, and Longenecker & Associates, which specializes in project management.
 Thus, the selection left the scientific and human resources management unchanged, but did strengthen expertise to deliver large projects.